christopherchateau/headcount2.0/README.md

 # Check out the site on [GitHub Pages](https://christopherchateau.github.io/headcount2.0/)!

 HeadCount 2.0 is a project designed to challenge your skills at manipulating data and creating small, reusable React components.

-You will start the project by importing files containing various educational stats from districts within Colorado by year, per district.
+We were instructed to begin the project by importing files containing various educational stats from districts within Colorado by year, per district.

 ## Project Goals